-NBRID contracts with the County of Napa for administrative and professional services.842 The Deputy Director of Public Works serves as District Engineer and is principally responsible for overseeing day-to-day operations of the water and wastewater facilities.
-Administration, procurement of materials and services, records, technical assistance and project management of the utilities are conducted by the Assistant Engineer and Engineering Manager.
+NBRID contracts with the County of Napa for administrative and professional services.
+The Deputy Director of Public Works serves as District Engineer and is principally responsible for overseeing day-to-day operations of the water and wastewater facilities.

-842 RFQ/RFP to Operate, Maintain and Manage Water/Wastewater Facilities, LBRID and NBRID, March 27, 2018.
+RFQ/RFP to Operate, Maintain and Manage Water/Wastewater Facilities, LBRID and NBRID, March 27, 2018.